techotron/labs/Kubernetes/kubernetes-in-action/README.md

 ````

 #### Ingress
-Maps a frontend service to a backend.
+Maps an ingress controller to a service.
 Operates on layer 7 so has the flexibility to route hostname/app1 and hostname/app2 to different services and therefore pods.
 <br>
 Requires an ingress controller.
 This can be enabled with minikube with `minikube addons enable ingress`
 <br>